-2.3 PROGRESS REPORTING
+PROGRESS REPORTING

-Grant recipients are required to attend a community of practice meeting to deliver a 5-minute program update.
+Grant recipients are required to attend a community of practice online meeting to discuss program updates.
 If the grant recipient is unable to attend, a proxy should be arranged.

 Additionally, the grant recipient is required to complete a one-time progress report at the point of acquittal.
-This report will be requested by email in July 2025 for the purpose of QRA facilitating closure of your submission on your behalf in the MARS portal.
+This report will be requested by email in July 2026 for the purpose of QRA facilitating closure of the submission on behalf of grant recipients in the MARS portal.